kazsho/mt-be-s1/README.md

 # project Aim:

-have the audio received from the front end sent to an Ai module then the reply gets sent back to the user in a speech formate
+this project is the back end of a language learning app that is a speech to speech interface.
+This project will take in audio that is sent from the frontend transcribe it then send it to open AI where it gets a reply then it sends it back in audio formate to the front end

 # Installs:

-you will need to install the following dependencies to achieve that `npm install $$` change the `$$` with one of the following:
+you will need to install the following dependencies to achieve that use `npm install` or `npm install $$` change the `$$` with one of the following:

     `@google-cloud/speech`
     `cors`